ExpenseGhost

 CategorySoftware-led automationSelf-employed bookkeeping (Intuit)

-Receipt OCRYesYes
+Receipt OCRAuto-matchedYes

-Web + mobile parityYesMobile-first; web is limited
+Web + mobile parityWeb-first; apps later in 2026Mobile-first; web is lighter

 Starting price$16/mo$20/mo (rising)